ganar-gan-ar/helm-charts/helm-chart-sources/odoo/README.md

 ## Persistence

-The [Ganar Ganar Odoo](https://github.com/ganar-gan-ar/docker-odoo-01-base) image stores the Odoo data and configurations at the `/odoo` path of the container.
+The [Ganar Ganar Odoo](https://github.com/ganar-gan-ar/docker-odoo-01-base) image stores the Odoo data and configurations at the `/opt/odoo` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 ## Troubleshooting

-TO-DO
+TO-DO.